 The Urban Design Guidelines are intended to focus on the most important aspects of design, and be generated and revised quickly and easily.
-This project began in 2018 with Administration developing a set of Tall Building Design Guidelines with a Working Group representing the design and development industry.
+This project began in 2018 with City administration developing a set of Tall Building Design Guidelines with a working group representing the design and development industry.

-Also in late 2019, Urban Planning Committee directed Administration to develop a Terms of Reference (TOR) for wind studies, to improve the City of Edmonton’s rezoning and development permit processes.
-This TOR is the first of three proposed Background Studies which the Manual will reference.
+Also in late 2019, the Urban Planning Committee directed City administration to develop a Terms of Reference (TOR) for wind studies, to improve the City of Edmonton’s rezoning and development permit processes.
+This TOR is the first of three proposed background studies which the manual will reference.

 What Is The Urban Design Manual?

 The proposed Urban Design Manual will serve as a comprehensive guide to the physical design of Edmonton, in particular its urban structure, built form and public realm.
 The Manual is envisioned primarily as a set of design guidelines which build on the policy direction of The City Plan and articulate the City’s expectations for good design.